Skip to Content

 of all child deaths worldwide are from causes related to hunger and malnutrition

 SCIAF is already working in many of the world’s poorest countries to tackle both the causes and consequences of hunger.
-We work with people in the hardest circumstances, so they can overcome their daily struggles and the structures of injustice that make and keep them poor.
+We work with people in the hardest circumstances so they can overcome their daily struggles and the structures of injustice that make and keep them poor.
+This includes issues relating to:

-We actively serve those forced to the fringes of society and deprived of opportunity.
-For decades we’ve walked with people whose entire livelihood can wither in a drought or be washed away in a flood.
+For decades, we’ve walked with people whose entire livelihood can wither in a drought or wash away in a flood.

-Our local partners not only work with communities to meet their most pressing needs today, but build their resilience so they can provide for themselves and their families into the future.
+Our local partners not only work with communities to meet their most pressing needs today but also build their resilience so they can provide for themselves and their families in the future.

 1.